QueensEngineeringSociety/OWeekRegistration/README.md

 For example, the age field, so that you can view who needs a specialized driver for Go Nutz.

 The order of appearance of the fields in the above objects specify the order in which they appear in the UI.
-Also, the payment and comment fields should always appear last in the order they currently are written.
+Also, the payment status, payment types and comment fields should always appear last in the order they currently are written.
 There are a few other objects in this file, but those only group data for ease of coding, for example sort directions, AND vs. OR grouping, and search operators.